Doctor Strange in the Multiverse of Madness is being set up as one of the most important MCU movies in its history.

 Doctor Strange in the Multiverse of Madness release date: March 2022

-Doctor Strange 2 is slated to launch on March 25, 2022.
-The superhero film was supposed to arrive on May 7, 2021, but its development has been impacted by the Covid-19 pandemic.
+Doctor Strange 2 will be released on March 25, 2022.
+It was supposed to arrive on May 7, 2021 but has been delayed twice thanks to the Covid-19 pandemic.

 Doctor Strange in the Multiverse of Madness trailer: is there one?

 Not yet.
-That won’t come as a surprise to anyone, given that the editing process hasn’t begun.
-Once a teaser trailer lands online, though, we’ll update this page.
+Once a teaser trailer lands online, we’ll update this page.